mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Prints help about the specified *command*.
-Or, if *command* is not specified, prints help about Stool.
+Display help about the specified *command*.
+Or, if *command* is not specified, display general Stool help.

 ### stool-version